 - Salaries (including benefits) of highly qualified personnel (technicians or professionals) directly involved in the operation and maintenance of the CFI-funded infrastructure.
 The full salary of the highly qualified personnel may be eligible if the infrastructure cannot be operated without their assistance. - Training for the main operator(s) of the research infrastructure, not included in the infrastructure award.
 It is expected that the main operator(s) will train other users.
-Alternatively, a group training session may be provided by the vendor at the institution. - Extended warranties and/or service contracts not included in the infrastructure award - Extensions to warranty coverage and software licences - Maintenance and repairs - Replacement parts - Replacement of a CFI-funded infrastructure item needing repair, only if the replacement is more costeffective than the repair (the replacement item must have similar functionality) - Services (e.g. electricity, security, cleaning) that directly support the CFI-funded infrastructure or the space essential to house and use CFI-funded infrastructure - Supplies and consumables needed to operate the research infrastructure (not to exceed 10 percent of the cumulative total IOF funding claimed by the institution)
+Alternatively, a group training session may be provided by the vendor at the institution. - Extended warranties and/or service contracts not included in the infrastructure award - Extensions to warranty coverage, service contracts and software licences - Maintenance and repairs - Replacement parts - Replacement of a CFI-funded infrastructure item needing repair, only if the replacement is more costeffective than the repair (the replacement item must have similar functionality) - Services (e.g. electricity, security, cleaning) that directly support space funded by the CFI or for space that is essential to house and use CFI-funded infrastructure, which may include common areas, if applicable - Supplies and consumables needed to operate the research infrastructure (not to exceed 10 percent of the cumulative total IOF funding claimed by the institution)

-- Purchase or lease of real property - Cost of equipment, installation and construction or renovation deemed eligible under an infrastructure award - Upgrades related to the infrastructure - Extended warranties and/or service contracts included in the infrastructure award - Telephone, internet and cable or satellite television services that are not necessary to ensure the infrastructure can be used for research - Insurance - Costs not directly related to the CFI-funded infrastructure (e.g. maintenance contract for equipment not acquired through a CFI-funded infrastructure project that is eligible to receive the IOF funding) - Trainee stipends (undergraduates, graduates and postdoctoral fellows) and researcher salaries - Administrative, secretarial or clerical personnel not directly related to the operation and maintenance of the infrastructure (e.g. research services office, library, finance services) - Any cost to conduct research activities - Costs attributed to the dissemination of information such as promotion, publications or conferences - Expenditures reimbursed by another source
+- · Purchase or lease of real property - Cost of equipment, installation and construction or renovation deemed eligible under an infrastructure award - Upgrades related to the infrastructure - Telephone, internet and cable or satellite television services that are not necessary to ensure the infrastructure can be used for research - Insurance - Costs not directly related to the CFI-funded infrastructure - Trainee stipends (undergraduates, graduates and postdoctoral fellows) and researcher salaries - Administrative, secretarial or clerical personnel not directly related to the operation and maintenance of the infrastructure (e.g. research services office, library, finance services) - Any cost to conduct research activities - Costs attributed to the dissemination of information such as promotion, publications or conferences - Expenditures reimbursed by another source